devpi/devpi/doc/userman/devpi_commands.rst

     storage options:
-      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "pg8000": Postgresql backend, "sqlite": SQLite backend with files on the filesystem, "sqlite_db_files": SQLite backend with
+      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "sqlite": SQLite backend with files on the filesystem, "sqlite_db_files":
-                            files in DB for testing only [None] --keyfs-cache-size NUM
+                            SQLite backend with files in DB for testing only [None]
+      --keyfs-cache-size NUM
                             size of keyfs cache.
 If your devpi-server installation gets a lot of writes, then increasing this might improve performance.
 Each entry uses 1kb of memory on average.
 So by default about 10MB are used.
 [10000]

-    initialization options:
-      --init                (DEPRECATED, use devpi-init command) initialize devpi- server state in an empty directory (also see --serverdir) [False]
-      --no-root-pypi        don't create root/pypi on server initialization.
-                            [False]
-      --root-passwd ROOT_PASSWD
-                            initial password for the root user.
-This option has no effect if the user 'root' already exist. [] --root-passwd-hash ROOT_PASSWD_HASH
-                            initial password hash for the root user.
-This option has no effect if the user 'root' already exist.
-[None]

-    serverstate import options:
-      --import PATH         (DEPRECATED, use devpi-import command) import devpi- server database from PATH where PATH is a directory which was created by a 'devpi-server --export PATH' operation, using the same or an earlier devpi-server version.
-Note that you can only import into a fresh server state directory (positional argument to devpi- server).
-[None]
-      --skip-import-type TYPE
-                            skip the given index type during import.
-Used when the corresponding plugin isn't installed anymore.
-[None]
-      --no-events           no events will be run during import, instead they arepostponed to run on server start.
-This allows much faster start of the server after import, when devpi- web is used.
-When you start the server after the import, the search index and documentation will gradually update until the server has caught up with all events.
-[False]

-    serverstate export options:
-      --export PATH         (DEPRECATED, use devpi-passwd command) export devpi- server database state into PATH.
-This will export all users, indices, release files (except for mirrors), test results and documentation.
-[None]

     deployment options:
-      --gen-config          (DEPRECATED, use devpi-gen-config command) generate
-                            example config files for
-                            nginx/supervisor/crontab/systemd/launchd/windows-
-                            service, taking other passed options into account (e.g. port, host, etc.) [False]
       --secretfile path     file containing the server side secret used for user validation.
 If not specified, a random secret is generated on each start up.
 [None]
+      --argon2-memory-cost ARGON2_MEMORY_COST
+                            Argon2 memory cost parameter for key derivation.
+This is *not* for the user password hashes.
+There should be no need to touch this setting, except you really know what this is about!
+Replicas need to use the same parameters as the master.
+[524288]
+      --argon2-parallelism ARGON2_PARALLELISM
+                            Argon2 parallelism parameter for key derivation.
+This is *not* for the user password hashes.
+There should be no need to touch this setting, except you really know what this is about!
+Replicas need to use the same parameters as the master.
+[8]
+      --argon2-time-cost ARGON2_TIME_COST
+                            Argon2 time cost parameter for key derivation.
+This is *not* for the user password hashes.
+There should be no need to touch this setting, except you really know what this is about!
+Replicas need to use the same parameters as the master.
+[16]
       --requests-only       only start as a worker which handles read/write web requests but does not run an event processing or replication thread.
 [False]